 Niagara Falls is a gigantic waterfall straddling the US-Canadian border between the Ontario Province and New York State.
 While they are neither the steepest nor the largest waterfalls in the world, Niagara Falls may arguably be the most famous, attracting nearly 20 million visitors each year.
 They have been variously described as enchanting and awe-inspiring, and since the 1850s, have been among the most visited tourist attractions in the world.

-Niagara Falls consists of three waterfalls – Horseshoe Falls on the Canadian side of the Falls, the American Falls and Bridal Veil Falls on the U.S. side of the border.
+Niagara Falls consists of three waterfalls – Horseshoe Falls on the Canadian side of the Falls, the American Falls, and Bridal Veil Falls on the U.S. side of the border.
 The Falls can be seen from many vantage points on both sides of the border.
-On the U.S. side, most of the best vantage points are located inside Niagara Falls National Park, along with numerous other attractions for visitors to the Falls.
+On the U.S. side, most of the best vantage points are located inside Niagara Falls National Park and numerous other attractions for visitors to the Falls.
 On the Canadian side, Queen Victoria Park offers trails and platforms offering spectacular views of both the American and Horseshoe Falls.

 The Canadian Vantage